agsb/6502.MINT/arch/6502/Stacks.md

             LDX \idz; LDA \ptrz, X; STA \msb; INX; LDA \ptrz, X; STA \lsb; INX; STX \idz .endmacro

-allow 124 words deep at page zero, uses 4 bytes at page zero, stack size at idz+1.
-_any operations with values at stack must do pushs and pulls_.
-_multitask or multiuser could split or copy the stack_

 ## indirect by page zero indexed by Y

       .macro push idz, ptrz, lsb, msb